 3. Germination will take place between 14-21 days.

 4. The soil should be kept moist, but not too wet.
-I use a small spray bottle and this seems to give a nice amount of control in order to prevent over watering.
+I use a small spray bottle and this seems to give a nice amount of control in order to prevent overwatering.

 5. As the plants get bigger, you can proceed with regular watering to maintain proper moisture.